Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 at home.
 Among the plants being auctioned, there are often divisions of very desirable species and hybrids that are not usually available at nurseries.

-a legacy of service to everyone who enjoys orchids today.
+creating a legacy of service to everyone who enjoys orchids today.
+Little by little, more details of their lives and times have been discovered.

 1950, 1951: Paul Noble Baker, 1892-1961